Bengal cat

-The Bengal cat is a breed of hybrid cat created from crossing of an Asian leopard cat (Prionailurus bengalensis) with domestic cats, especially the spotted Egyptian Mau.
-It is then usually bred with a breed that demonstrates a friendlier personality, because after breeding a domesticated cat with a wildcat, its friendly personality may not manifest in the kitten.
+The Bengal cat (Prionailurus bengalensis × Felis catus) is a breed of hybrid cat created from crossbreeding an Asian leopard cat to domestic cats, especially the spotted tabby Egyptian Mau.
+Bengals have varying appearances.
+Their tabby coats range from domestic spots to hybrid rosettes, arrowhead markings, and marbling.
+The breed is selectively bred and pedigree registered with most of the major cat registries.
 The breed's name derives from the leopard cat's taxonomic name.

-Bengals have varying appearances.
-Their coats range from spots, rosettes, arrowhead markings, to marbling.
+The bengal cat is considered a medium to large breed.

+Due to the recent hybridisation with their wild ancestor species, the breeding, trading, and ownership of Bengal cats is legally regulated in several countries.

+Etymology

+The breed's name derives from that of the Asian leopard cat (Prionailurus bengalensis), from which the Bengal cat was originally hybridised.
+The species epithet bengalensis is a Latin geographical adjective meaning “of Bengal”, referring to the Bengal region of South Asia.

 History

-Early history

-The earliest mention of an Asian leopard cat × domestic cross was in 1889, when Harrison Weir wrote of them in Our Cats and All About Them.
+The earliest mention of an Asian leopard cat × domestic cat hybrid was in 1889, when Harrison Weir wrote of them in Our Cats and All About Them.

-Bengals as a breed

-Jean Mill of California is given credit for the modern Bengal breed.
-She made the first known deliberate cross of an Asian leopard cat with a domestic cat (a black California tomcat).
+Jean Mill of California, US, is given credit for the modern Bengal breed.
+In 1963, she made the first known deliberate cross of an Asian leopard cat with a domestic cat (a black tomcat).
 Bengals as a breed did not really begin in earnest until much later.

+Breed registration

 Cat registries

-In 1986, the breed was accepted as a "new breed" by The International Cat Association; Bengals gained TICA championship status in 1991.
+In 1986, the breed was accepted as a "new breed" by The International Cat Association (TICA); Bengals gained TICA championship status in 1991.
 The Governing Council of the Cat Fancy (GCCF) accepted Bengal cats in 1997.
 Fédération Internationale Féline (FIFe) in 1999 accepted the breed into their registry.
 Also in 1999, Bengals were accepted into the Australian Cat Federation (ACF).
-The Cat Fanciers' Association accepted the Bengal in CFA's "Miscellaneous" in 2016, under the restrictions that "it must be F6 or later (6 generations removed from the Asian leopard cat or non-Bengal domestic cat ancestors)".
+The Cat Fanciers' Association (CFA) accepted the Bengal in CFA's "Miscellaneous" in 2016, under the restrictions that "it must be F6 or later (6 generations removed from the Asian leopard cat or non-Bengal domestic cat ancestors)".